mariadb-corporation/MaxScale/Documentation/Tutorials/Galera-Cluster-Read-Write-Splitting-Tutorial.md

 service=Splitter Service
 ```

-A listener must also define the protocol module it will use for the incoming network protocol, currently this should be the `MariaDBClient` protocol for all database listeners.
-The listener may then supply a network port to listen on and/or a socket within the file system.
+A listener must also define the protocol module it will use for the incoming
+network protocol, currently this must be the `MariaDBClient` protocol for all
+database listeners.
+The listener must also supply the network port to listen on.

 ```
 [Splitter Listener]